dtolnay/cxx/book/src/shared.md

 ```

 Because it is not UB in C++ for an `enum class` to hold a value different from
-all of the listed variants, we use a Rust representation for shared enums that
+all the listed variants, we use a Rust representation for shared enums that
 is compatible with this.
 The API you'll get is something like:

 ```rust,noplayground